gbv/daia/daia.md

   : the version of DAIA specification which the server was checked against.

 Access-Control-Allow-Headers
-  : if [authentication] is supported, this header in response to an OPTIONS
+  : In response to an OPTIONS request this header MUST include the value `Content-Type`
-    request MUST include the value `Authorization`.
+    and, if [authentication] is supported, the value `Authorization`.

 ## Error responses